icanteven-code/api-excercise-project/README.md

 <br/>
 <br/>

+#### 14 Load data for your endpoints
+**Description**
+We want to imitate a real case scenario as much as possible, so you need to think of a way to **automate** the process of filling your database with products.
+You can use a library (like Faker, described in the beginning) or other existing services or APIs.

+**Acceptance Criateria**
+- Fill the DB with 100 products with somewhat real information

 ### Edit a product view   🔖
 <!-- ToDo -->

 ### Future and more advanced topics
+- Unit testing (at least 70-80% coverage)
 - Sorting by multiple fields
 - Fuzzy search
 - Search (fuzzy) by multiple fields - like name, category and tags